Enjoy driving via a roadside station! 7 plum viewing spots in Kyushu, 2026

 There are various theories about the name "Zarome," including that it was named after a type of plum called "Zaromi," and that it was named "Zarome" after a dispute between the Sadohara and Takanabe clans over ownership of a plum grove during the Edo period, when the two clans argued over the ownership of the grove.

-Every year in early February, the event "Shintomi Burabura Mono-Yusan" is held, with stage events, stalls, and lights.
+Every year in early February, an event is also held, with stalls and workshops.

 Shintomi Town